NALTP/Rules/README.md

         - (10) Bomb respawn time set to 30 seconds;
         - (11) Powerup respawn time set to 1 minute;
         - (12) Powerup delay set to 60 seconds;
+        - (13) Last Possession Clutch Time: Enabled Winnable Only;
-        - (13) Kissing Flag Carriers: Disabled;
+        - (14) Kissing Flag Carriers: Disabled;
-        - (14) Userscripts: Disabled;
+        - (15) Userscripts: Disabled;
-        - (15) Respawn Warnings: Disabled; and
+        - (16) Respawn Warnings: Disabled; and
-        - (16) Single World Joiner disabled and set to default server.
+        - (17) Single World Joiner disabled and set to default server.
     - (c) Server settings:
       - (i) Identical to regular season settings.

 #### Section C - Points and Scoring
   - (1) A points system will be used alongside a team's record to determine league standings:
     - (a) 3 points are assigned for winning a game;
     - (b) 2 points are assigned for an overtime win;
     - (c) 1 point is assigned for an overtime loss;
     - (d) 0 points are assigned for a loss.

 #### Section D - Minute Minimums and Maximums
   - (1) Majors and Minors leagues:
     - (a) There is no minute minimum.
     - (b) There is no minute maximum.
   - (2) Novice league:
     - (a) There is a 20 minute playing minimum for any players present on game night.
       - (i) Exceptions will require CRC approval and will be restricted to availability issues, lagouts, or anything else deemed relevant by the CRC.
 Due to the time sensitive nature of some decisions, if only one CRC member is online at the time of the conflict they will be given the deciding say on this matter.
     - (b) There is no minute maximum.
     - (c) There is no minute minimum for Novice league games during playoffs.

 #### Section E - Timeouts
   - (1) Majors and Minors leagues:
     - (a) Early game: